Not a Member?

 20 International Units/kg IV.

-1,000 units IV with an additional 1,000 units IV if no improvement 60 minutes after the first dose led to a median time to improvement of 30 minutes; 93.4% of attacks were improved within 4 hours, and a second dose was needed in 160 of the 447 attacks.
+1,000 International Units IV with an additional 1,000 International Units IV if no improvement 60 minutes after the first dose led to a median time to improvement of 30 minutes; 93.4% of attacks were improved within 4 hours, and a second dose was needed in 160 of the 447 attacks.
 Attack improvement was similar in all attack locations; 50 of the 447 attacks were laryngeal.
 In a placebo-controlled, randomized study, the median time to the onset of unequivocal relief of angioedema symptoms was 2 hours with C1 inhibitor as compared with more than 4 hours with placebo.
 In addition, open-label receipt of C1 inhibitor led to a 100% response rate in 35 attacks including 15 laryngeal attacks.

 Safety and efficacy have not been established.